The Second Plane of Development

 As human beings, when we look at the entirety of existence, we are struck with awe.
 Whether our gaze goes up to the limitless heavens, down to the subatomic level, outward to complex societies, or inward to the unfathomable soul, we see His Face.
 To live in this sense of awe is the state of taqwa or piety.

-The Islamic character curriculum at the Elementary level is structured to assist students in building a relationship with Allah (swt), the Quran and the Ahlul Bayt (as) through the following approaches:
+The Islamic character curriculum at the Elementary level is structured to assist students in building a relationship with Allah (swt), the Quran, and the Ahlul Bayt (as) through the following approaches:

 Quran & Arabic